rreusser/regl-gpu-lines/API.md

 - `attributeName`: name of attribute provided to draw command

 ### Vertex position *(required)*
 A fixed property which defines computation of the `vec4` position of line vertices.
 Perspective division is performed automatically.
-Signal line breaks by returning a \`vec4` with `w = 0.0`.
+Signal line breaks by returning a \`vec4` with `w = 0.0` or position.x `NaN`.
 Unless using `insertCaps`, it is up to you to supply the corresponding endpoint data wherever this is a break.
 #### `#pragma lines: position = <functionName>(<attributeList>)`
 - `functionName`: name of GLSL function which returns the `vec4`-valued position of the vertex
 - `attributeList`: comma-separated list of vertex attribute names passed to the function